apache/zeppelin/docs/interpreter/spark.md

 Starting from 0.9, we totally removed the old spark interpreter implementation, and make the new spark interpreter as the official spark interpreter.

 ## SparkContext, SQLContext, SparkSession, ZeppelinContext
-SparkContext, SQLContext and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext` and `z`, respectively, in Scala, Python and R environments.
+SparkContext, SQLContext and ZeppelinContext are automatically created and exposed as variable names `sc`, `sqlContext` and `z`, respectively, in Scala, Kotlin, Python and R environments.
 Staring from 0.6.1 SparkSession is available as variable `spark` when you are using Spark 2.x.

 > Note that Scala/Python/R environment shares the same SparkContext, SQLContext and ZeppelinContext instance.